gleneivey/example-express-with-ghost-middleware/README.md

 default if the key is not included in Ghost's configuration is for Ghost to serve 404s, same as `generate404s` equal to `true`.

-As this app is "just and example," the scheme, host, and port at which the server runs are hard-coded.
+As this app is "just an example," the scheme, host, and port at which the server runs are hard-coded.
-If you wish to change them, you'll need to edit _both_ `index.js` and `config_ghost.js`.
+If you wish to change them, you'll need to edit `index.js`.